-This peaches and cream ice cream is a lovely hybrid.
-It uses yogurt and as well as cream for its luscious base.
+This peaches and cream ice cream relies on yogurt as well as cream for its creamy, not-too-sweet base.
 Toasted hazelnuts add crunch to the peaches.

 Peaches and Cream Ice Cream

 - Quick Glance

 In a small saucepan, bring the water and sugar to a boil, stirring occasionally.
 Simmer until the mixture forms a clear syrup.

 Place the peaches in a bowl and pour the hot syrup over them.
 Stir in the schnapps, brandy, or liqueur and let cool to room temperature.

 Using a slotted spoon, transfer half the fruit to a small bowl.
 Pour the remaining peaches and all of the syrup into a blender or food processor and process, along with the cream and the yogurt, until the mixture reaches the desired consistency.

 If using an ice-cream maker, pour the mixture into the machine and follow the manufacturer’s instructions.

 If not using an ice-cream maker, pour the mixture into a large shallow container, such as a metal baking pan, and place it in the freezer.
 Whisk the mixture every 30 minutes until it reaches the desired consistency, at least 2 hours.

 Toward the end of the freezing process, fold in the reserved peaches and the hazelnuts.
 If you prefer soft-serve consistency, devour it immediately.
 If you prefer a harder, more old-fashioned ice cream experience, transfer to a container and freeze a little longer.
 Originally published July 18, 2011.